AmineDjeghri/stremio-addon-python-template/README.md

 - [x] Logging using loguru (with colors)
 - [x] Pytest for unit tests
 - [x] Dockerized project (Dockerfile) both for development and production
-- [x] Make commands to handle everything for you: install, run, test
+- [ ] (need to separate the files) Make commands to handle everything for you: install, run, test
+- [ ] Caddy for HTTPS (Stremio requires HTTPS)

 **CI/CD & Maintenance tools:**

 - [x] CI/CD pipelines: ``.github/workflows`` for GitHub
 - [x] Local CI/CD pipelines: GitHub Actions using ``github act``
-- [x] GitHub Actions for deploying to GitHub Pages with mkdocs gh-deploy
+- [ ] GitHub Actions for deploying to GitHub Pages with mkdocs gh-deploy
-- [x] Dependabot for automatic dependency and security updates
+- [ ] Dependabot for automatic dependency and security updates

 **Documentation tools:**